zetxtech/mcp-feedback-enhanced/README.md

 For the best results, add the following to your custom prompt in your AI assistant, you should add it on a rule or directly in the prompt (e.g., Cursor):

-> Whenever you want to ask a question, always call the MCP interactive_feedback.
+> Whenever you want to ask a question, always call the MCP `interactive_feedback`.
-> Whenever you’re about to complete a user request, call the MCP interactive_feedback instead of simply ending the process.
+> Whenever you’re about to complete a user request, call the MCP `interactive_feedback` instead of simply ending the process.

 This will ensure your AI assistant uses this MCP server to request user feedback before marking the task as completed.